sahanchanuka24/AcademiX/README.md

-AcademiX
+# academiX

-academiX is a straightforward e-learning platform where logged-in users can create and share lessons as posts, including image uploads.
-The platform encourages interaction by allowing users to like and comment on posts, fostering a collaborative and engaging learning community.
+academiX is a simple e-learning platform where logged-in users can create and share lessons as posts with images.
+Users can engage by liking and commenting on posts, fostering an interactive learning community.

-Key Features
+## Features
-User authentication (login required)
+- User login and authentication

-Create, edit, and upload lessons with images as posts
+- Create and upload lessons with images

-Like and comment on posts to promote interaction and discussion
+- Like and comment on lessons

-Clean and user-friendly interface focused on easy content sharing
+- Clean, intuitive UI for easy content sharing

-Tech Stack
+## Tech Stack
-Backend: Java (Servlets/JSP or Spring Boot)
+- Backend: Java (Servlets/JSP or Spring Boot)

-Frontend: JavaScript, HTML, CSS
+- Frontend: JavaScript, HTML, CSS